 - Increase funding to the Iowa Department of Public Health, Division of Tobacco Use Prevention and Control.

-Other efforts in the 2017 legislative session included a bill to increase the minimum sale age of tobacco from 18 to 21.
-The bill did not move forward.
-The American Lung Association in Iowa enters the 2018 Legislative session with a new Governor and Lieutenant Governor due to the previous governor accepting an appointment in the Trump Administration.
+Other efforts in the 2018 legislative session included a bill to increase the minimum sales age of tobacco from 18 to 21.
+The bill also did not move forward.
+The American Lung Association in Iowa enters the 2019 Legislative session with a newly elected governor, Governor Kim Reynolds.
+Previously, Reynolds was appointed following the appointment of Governor Terry Branstad as Ambassador to China in 2017.